emdupre/nha-ml-nimg/_sources/01-data-structures.md

 print(f'MSDL has {n_regions} ROIs, part of the following networks :\n{np.unique(msdl_atlas.networks)}.')
 ```

+Nilearn ships with several atlases commonly used in the field,
+including the Schaefer atlas and the Harvard-Oxford atlas.

-Nilearn also provides us with an easy way to view this atlas directly:
+It also provides us with easy ways to view these atlases directly.
+Because MSDL is a probabilistic atlas, we can view it using:

 ```{code-cell} python3
 plotting.plot_prob_atlas(msdl_atlas.maps)